 Most people who are arrested for or charged with driving under the influence of drugs/alcohol (DUI) in the state of Florida have a number of questions and concerns.
-At Monroe & King, P.A., we understand that you need answers.
+At First Coast Criminal Defense, we understand that you need answers.
 Take a look at our DUI frequently asked questions in Florida to learn more about your rights, your options, and what to expect from the DUI process in Florida.